ID Card Digitization and Information Extraction using Deep Learning - A Review

 Deep Learning and Digitization

-Many organisations during their onboarding procedures, to have adequate amount of information about their customers, requires customers to submit some documents that they could use to verify their identity and get relevant details about them.
+Many organizations during their onboarding procedures, to have adequate amount of information about their customers, requires customers to submit some documents that they could use to verify their identity and get relevant details about them.
 A few examples include banks and insurance companies.
 This process is usually time consuming and prone to errors since it is done manually at a lot of places.
-The customer is expected to submit a digital copy of the documents which a manual reviewer will review, identify if it is fake, extract information like name, address, etc and enter it into a data entry software.
+The customer is expected to submit a digital copy of the documents which a manual reviewer will review, identify if it is fake, extract information like name, address, etc. and enter it into a data entry software.

 As deep learning approaches and OCR technologies have progressed, semi or fully automated solutions relating to physical document information extraction are seeing a wider adoption.
-Here are a few reasons why digitization of information is becoming prevelant -
+Here are a few reasons why digitization of information is becoming prevalent -

 - Information extraction - We can capture all the information provided on the ID card and push that data as a unique source for further use.
 All the information pulled from the captured ID card will be in a simple text/numerical format.
 This helps to maintain data in an organized fashion and facilitates any sort of verification or registration process.

-- Greater speed and efficiency - Digitizing ID cards can save a lot of time and money for businesses and organisations.
+- Greater speed and efficiency - Digitizing ID cards can save a lot of time and money for businesses and organizations.
 It takes a couple of seconds to simply scan an ID card and retrieve all the data from it.
 This shift towards fast digital processes instead of manual entry and review is enabled by deep learning based approaches (discussed later).